Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Introduction

-The most important generalisation, in our opinion, will be to include debt, interest rates and bankruptcies in the model.
-In particular, the way the network ``rewires'' after the removal of a bankrupt firm, with the possibility of cascading defaults, is clearly one of the most interesting aspects of firm network models when it comes to understanding economic crises and, in fact, the very motivation for studying network models.
+The most important generalisation, in our opinion, will be to explicitly include competition, debt, interest rates and bankruptcies in the model.
+In particular, the way the network ``rewires'' after the birth of a new competitive firm or after the removal of a bankrupt firm, with the possibility of cascading defaults, is clearly one of the most interesting aspects of firm network models when it comes to understanding business cycles and economic crises.
+These cascading bankruptcies are, in fact, the very motivation for studying network models, but they will not be directly addressed in the present article.